GnowaWise/reactPopulationBar/README.md

 # React Population growth bar chart race

-This project using library chart js to create a bar chart race with population growth data in csv file [Link to project](https://react-population-bar.vercel.app/)
+This project using Highcharts library to create a bar chart race with population growth data in csv file [Link to project](https://react-population-bar.vercel.app/)

 - run **`pnpm i`** or **`pnpm install`** to install a dependency beford running project